 top of page

-8 Things I Wish I Knew as a CFY and New SLP
+8 Things I Wish I Knew as a CF SLP

-Being a CFY and new SLP can be overwhelming.
+Your CFY as new SLP during can be overwhelming.
 I wish I had known these things back then.

 I was not an ideal student in graduate school nearly 25 years ago.
-While I liked the subject matter of my undergraduate (Linguistics) and graduate (Speech-Language Pathology) majors, I tended to sit in the back of my classes and listen, and was not very open to forming collaborative relationships with my professors.
+While I liked the subject matter of my undergraduate (Linguistics) and graduate (Speech and Hearing Sciences) majors, I tended to sit in the back of my classes and listen, and was not very open to forming collaborative relationships with my professors.

-I was more of a leave-me-alone-and-I’ll-figure-it-out-myself kind of learner.
-I’m not proud of this, but that was most comfortable to me back then.
+Call it "childhood stuff" or issues with authority!
+Regardless, I was more of a leave-me-alone-and-I’ll-figure-it-out-myself kind of learner.
+It's just what was most comfortable to me back then.

-I made the choice to move to New York City to do my CFY – a place where I had never spent more than 48 hours before rolling up in a U-Haul.
-I got my first SLP job at an agency, which meant that I hopped from school to school, with very little in terms of on-site support.
-I don't remember feeling much of a connection with my CFY supervisor, but I probably was not very open to having a connection either.
+I somehow made the choice to move to New York City to do my Clinical Fellowship Year (CFY) – a place where I had never spent more than 48 hours before rolling up in a U-Haul.
+I got my first job as a speech-language pathologist at an agency, which meant that I hopped from school to school, with very little in terms of on-site support or professional relationships with colleagues.
+I don't remember feeling much of a connection with my CFY supervisor, but I probably was not very open to having a connection either!

-I was also skeptical that I could actually help and effect real change in the kids I was assigned to work with.
+Also -- this is embarrassing but true -- even after grad school, I was skeptical that I could actually help and effect real change in the kids I was assigned to work with (oh, how wrong I was...).

 The 8 things I’m about to share here have been hard-won and learned over time.
 I sure wish I could tell these things to my younger self!